19hours/sg-statutes/Acts/Companies Act.md

 (3) If a majority in number representing three-fourths in value of the creditors or class of creditors or members or class of members present and voting either in person or by proxy at the meeting or the adjourned meeting agrees to any compromise or arrangement, the compromise or arrangement shall, if approved by order of the Court, be binding on all the creditors or class of creditors or on the members or class of members, as the case may be, and also on the company or, in the case of a company in the course of being wound up, on the liquidator and contributories of the company.

-(3A) Where the company is a banking corporation , the Monetary Authority of Singapore established under the Monetary Authority of Singapore Act (Cap.
+(3A) Where the company is a banking corporation or registered insurer, as the case may be, the Monetary Authority of Singapore established under the Monetary Authority of Singapore Act (Cap.
 186) shall have the same powers and rights as a creditor of the company under the Companies Act including the right to appear and be heard before a Court in any proceedings under this section, but shall not have the right to vote at any meeting summoned under this section.

 [1/2007 wef 31/03/2007]